Croc (series): Croc Mobile: Volcanic Panic! (2006)

 Croc Mobile: Volcanic Panic! was developed and published by Morpheme for mobile phones in 2006.
 It was the third and final game in the Croc Mobile series to be released.

 Like Croc Mobile: Jungle Rumble!, the game is an isometric platformer with a simple story of Baron Dante returning and Croc having to save the day.
 This time, Baron Dante disrupts the wedding of King Rufus and Princess Tara by kidnapping the latter and the guests.
 Croc must rescue them to put the wedding back in action.

+Legacy

 Cancelled projects

 There was to be a third main game in the series, aptly titled Croc 3, in which Croc, after returning to his family, would train other crocodiles for them to live their own adventures.
 It was to be an online multiplayer game on the original Xbox.
 However, it was cancelled as Argonaut was "going through a rough patch".

 Fox Interactive planned to make an animated TV series based on the video game series, but it never came into fruition.

+HD remaster

+On June 6, 2023, Argonaut founder Jez San confirmed on Twitter that an HD remaster of Croc: Legend of the Gobbos started early development.
+On August 28, 2024, Argonaut Games, which had previously closed down in 2004, announced the revival of the company alongside a remaster of Croc: Legend of the Gobbos, released on "all the current consoles" and PC on April 2, 2025.
+The remaster features enhanced visuals, updated control schemes, and bonus content such as concept art and developer interviews.